andrew henderson menu

 French Citizenship by Ancestry

-However, things can get slightly more complicated if the French parent in question is estranged or you have no way of tracking them down.
-You might have to dig around in archives to produce some paperwork, or some other type of proof, that you have ties to France.
+However, things get more complicated if the French parent in question is estranged or you have no way of tracking them down.
+You might have to dig around in archives to produce the necessary paperwork or some other type of proof that you have ties to France.

-With that in mind, let’s talk about eligibility in more detail.
+With this in mind, let’s talk about eligibility in more detail.

 Eligibility Requirements for French CBD

-Could you already be French and not know it?
+Could you already be eligible for French citizenship and not know it?

-So, what are the exact scenarios in which you might be eligible for French citizenship through ancestry?
+So, what are the scenarios to be eligible for French citizenship through ancestry?
 There are a few:

 • A person can become a French citizen by descent if at least one of their parents was a French citizen at the time of their birth.
-This person will need to prove not just their own identity but the citizenship of the French parent in question, too.
+They will need to prove not just their own identity but the citizenship of the French parent in question.

-• A French citizen may pass on their nationality to their children by descent if, on the day of their birth, the person retained their French nationality and the parent-child relationship was established while the child was a minor.
+• If you’re over 18 and were born in a foreign country to a French mother (who was born in France or elsewhere), you may be eligible for French citizenship.
+However, this is only true if, at the time of your birth, your mother kept her French nationality.
+Also, the parent-child relationship with your French parent must be established while you’re a minor.
+A French citizen may pass on their nationality to their children by descent if, on the day of their birth, the person retained their French nationality and the parent-child relationship was established while the child was a minor.

 In other words, if your parent(s) have lost all links with France and you haven’t had any either, France isn’t going to play ball when it receives your citizenship application.